Skip to main content

 Stimulants increase brain activity and the production of the chemical dopamine.
 This feel-good chemical, when overly produced, causes an imbalance in the system.
 This chemical imbalance can cause psychosis and extreme mood swings.
 This results from a chemical imbalance in the brain from misusing methamphetamine.

 Unfortunately, meth interferes with emotions and impulses through this chemical imbalance.
 Overstimulation of that brain region can lead to increased paranoia and aggressive behaviors.
 Leading to acts of violence and dysfunctional fight-or-flight responses that can mean trouble for those addicted.
 When reality is distorted and behaviors re aggressive, crime or legal trouble can ensue.
-In such cases, drug rehab might be needed.
+In such cases, drug rehabilitation programs might be needed.

-Symptoms of Meth-Induced Psychosis
+Signs and Symptoms of Meth-Induced Psychosis

 Understanding the symptoms of this psychosis can lead to identifying this addiction in a loved one.
 Those addicted to meth need understanding and help for treatment and recovery.
 The symptoms of meth-induced psychosis include all or some of the following: